-The Trust Fund has entered into a one year operating lease for the occupation of its registered office (refer to Note 19).
+The Trust Fund has entered into a one year operating lease for the occupation of its registered office.
 Either party has the option to terminate the agreement by serving notice in writing without incurring more than an insignificant penalty.

 h) Capital contributions